 In 2006, Emmons & Olivier Resources (Reference (31)) completed an assessment of the impacts to 13 wildlife habitat and travel corridors from past, present, and reasonably foreseeable projects in the vicinity of ongoing and proposed projects in northeastern Minnesota.
 In order to conduct this assessment, the study established appropriate spatial and temporal scales and significance thresholds for examining impacts to habitat and travel corridors.
 Wildlife habitat impacts were evaluated at the scale of the Arrowhead Region.
 Losses to key habitats for mammalian MDNR Species of Greatest Conservation Need (SGCN) at this scale were deemed to be important.
-Travel corridor impacts were evaluated at the scale of the Mesabi Iron Range mineral deposit formation.
-The temporal scale of the analysis encompassed both past and future actions that have impacted habitat or travel corridors.
+Travel corridor impacts were evaluated at the scale of the analysis encompassed both past and future actions that have impacted habitat or travel corridors.